Vonng/pigsty/docs/FAQ.md

 # Pigsty FAQ

 > Here are some frequently asked questions.
+>
-If you have any unlisted questions or suggestions, please create an [Issue](https://github.com/Vonng/pigsty/issues/new).
+> If you have any unlisted questions or suggestions, please create an [Issue](https://github.com/Vonng/pigsty/issues/new) or ask the [community](README#about) for help.

 ----------------